About 8AKP

 With this understanding about yourself, you can start to think and act differently in order to bring about change within yourself or in your circumstances.

 • A counsellor will usually work shorter term with a client and focus on a particular issue that the client brings to therapy.
 This could be grief, a recent breakup in a relationship, a difficult situation in your personal life or at work, and many other situations.
-A counsellor with work with you to help you develop ways to manage and see your way through a difficulty.

 • A Psychotherapeutic Counsellor is a counsellor who has had additional training in psychodynamic theory, which originates from Freud, and focuses on unconscious processes and how these play out in feelings and behaviours.